NATHANDA39/From-Data-Entry-to-CEO-The-AI-Job-Threat-Index/README.md

 - **Job Threat Index**: A comprehensive analysis of top job titles, examining the transformative effects of AI on their roles and responsibilities.
 - **Domain Comparison**: A critical analysis of domains experiencing the most profound impact from AI technologies.
-- **AI Impact**: An assessment of the impact AI has different job titles or roles.
+- **AI Impact**: An assessment of the impact of AI on various job titles and roles.
-- **AI Models**: Evaluation of AI models patterns.
+- **AI Models**: Evaluation of patterns in AI models.

 An interactive PowerBI dashboard can be downloaded here

-The Power BI measures untilized to create the key metrics can be found here
+The Power BI measures utilized to create the key metrics can be found here

 # Data Structure & Initial Checks